Sometimes timing is everything. Like when you’re finding the right time to make that business acquisition or striking on a sale while the iron is hot.

 There are a couple competing schools of thought regarding the best time to form an LLC, and sometimes it isn’t really a necessary step at all.
-For example, it might seem a bit pointless if you’re getting along just fine as a sole proprietor ― for example, if you’re a freelance writer working out of your home, you likely don’t have much liability to speak of, and you probably don’t need the protections of the LLC format.
+It might seem a bit pointless if you’re getting along just fine as a sole proprietor ― for example, if you’re a freelance writer working out of your home, you likely don’t have much liability at all, and you probably don’t need an LLC’s protections.

-In addition, with an LLC, you’d need to keep your business and personal finances strictly separated ― a hassle you can avoid if you operate a sole proprietorship or partnership.
-Furthermore, if money is tight for your one- or two-person business, it may be advisable to operate as a partnership or sole proprietorship for a while to maximize your financial resources, saving a bit of money on LLC and registered agent fees.
+It’s also important to remember that an LLC requires that you keep your business and personal finances strictly separated ― a hassle you can avoid if you operate a sole proprietorship or partnership.
+Furthermore, if money is tight for your one- or two-person business, you might instead want to operate as a partnership or sole proprietorship to maximize your financial resources, saving a bit of money on LLC and registered agent fees.

-It’s important to keep in mind that you can always start small, and form an LLC in the future if you find that it becomes a necessity.
+Remember that you can always start small and form an LLC in the future if you find that it becomes necessary.

 How Can I Form an LLC?

-Our preferred option gives you the best of both worlds, and that’s hiring an online LLC formation service like IncFile or LegalZoom.
+Hire an LLC formation service like ZenBusiness or LegalZoom and they’ll take care of the whole process for you.
 These companies are much less expensive than hiring a lawyer, but you can still be confident that they have enough experience and expertise to get the job done right.
 If you’re interested in this option, here’s a quick look at a few of our favorite service providers.

-- LegalZoom: $149 – Their prices are definitely higher than Northwest and IncFile, but LegalZoom has a ton of experience and unrivaled brand power.
+- LegalZoom: – $99 – Their prices are definitely higher than ZenBusiness, but LegalZoom has a ton of experience and unrivaled brand power.
 They offer extended customer service availability hours and a 100% money-back satisfaction guarantee, so they’re always worth a look.